A death can be registered with us once one of two things has happened:

 If the death happens in Enfield and a coroner is not involved, it needs to be registered within five days.

-Appointments are available Monday to Friday at the Enfield Register Office.
-You cannot register a death on a Saturday or Sunday.
+Appointments are available Monday to Friday.
+You can't register a death on a Saturday or Sunday.
 If, for religious reasons, you need a same-day burial notice on a weekend or bank holiday, call 020 8379 1000.

 A death should be registered by a relative of the deceased.
 If this is not possible, it should be registered by an adult who was present at the death or the person responsible for arranging the funeral with the undertaker.

 To register the death, the registrar will need a valid medical cause of death certificate issued by a GP or hospital doctor, or a coroner's certificate.
-The registrar will also need to know the following about the person who has died:
+The GP or hospital doctor or coroner will email this to us before your appointment.
+The registrar will also need to know the name and contact information of your appointed funeral director, and the following about the person who has died: